zhema620/iRSSN/README.md

-A brief instruction for the 'Example' data: step 1. run the main function named 'iRSSN.m' in the package folder； step 2. in the prompted window,  you should select the normalized gray matter files generated by VBM (CAT 12 software) in the step; for the 'Example'  data, you should the files in 'images' folder;
+A brief instruction for the 'Example' data: step 1. run the main function named 'iRSSN.m' in the package folder； step 2. in the prompted window,  you should select the normalized gray matter files generated by VBM (CAT 12 software) in the step; for the 'Example'  data, you should select the files in 'images' folder;
 step 3. in the newly prompted window, you should choose the atlas file in the standard space, for the 'Example' data, you should choose the file in 'atlas' folder;